-- Knowing what you do about the proposed business plan set forward by United Utilities, to what extent do you believe that it represents an acceptable plan for water management that would be acceptable from the following perspectives: - Customers (bill-payers)
+- Knowing what you do about the proposed business plan set forward by United Utilities, to what extent do you believe that it represents a credible plan for water management that would be acceptable from the following perspectives:

+- Future customers (future bill-payers)

 - Consumers (service users)

-- o Citizens (those with a social and environmental interest in the North West)
+- Citizens (those with a social and environmental interest in the North West)

 - o For each perspective:

 - What benefits would it bring?

 - What concerns would you have?